-The bachelor's degree program is designed to prepare students for landscape architecture professional practice and advanced study at the graduate level, and graduates have found employment in nationally recognized firms working with notable landscape architects in large multinational firms or in public agencies.
-Graduates have also gone on to pursue graduate study at universities with distinguished graduate programs in landscape architecture and allied design fields.
+The bachelor's degree program is designed to prepare students for landscape architecture professional practice and advanced study at the graduate level.
+Graduates have found employment in nationally recognized firms working with notable landscape architects in large multinational firms or in public agencies.
+Alumni have also gone on to pursue advanced study at universities with distinguished graduate programs in landscape architecture and allied design fields.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: